Purple Heart Plant (Tradescantia pallida) Indoor Care, Propagation, Problems with Solutions

 Invasiveness as a weed

 Purple Heart Plants are invasive and noxious weeds in many places.
 They will successfully grow anywhere and will smoother ground level plants and prevent the natural regeneration of taller species.
+Avoid planting the plant in the ground and dispose only after complete destruction as even an inch of these plants will sprout if not completely destroyed.

 Toxicity

+Tradescantia pallida is mildly toxic to humans and pets.
 If ingested, the plant sap can cause burning in the mouth, tongue and throat.
-The sap may also cause skin irritation in sensitive skin; always wear gloves when handling the Purple Queen Plant.
+The sap may also cause skin irritation in sensitive skin; always wear gloves when handling this plant.

 Where to Buy